 Pro Tip: Applying for the e-visa online in advance is often simpler and clearer regarding costs, allowing for a stay of up to thirty days.

-3. Accommodation Costs in Vietnam (INR Estimates)
+3. Accommodation Prices in INR

 Budget-Friendly & Mid-Range Stays: